 So, let me give you Part 1!

 1. Magic Eraser in a toilet bowl to remove hard water stains– DUD.
 Complete failure.
 Don’t waste a perfectly good magic eraser on this!
+I had learned a trick from phs washrooms company who used to help with the cleaning of the company I used to work previously.
 The only thing that works for the mineral deposit rings on our toilets is a pumice stone (hard to find in the store, bought ours on Amazon) and bleach (I’m okay with harsh chemicals on TOILETS.
 I live with 4 boys, okay?).